 Follow up with a note of thanks

-After you’ve interviewed for the job, email a quick note to the interview team, thanking them for taking the time to meet with you.
-This is an opportunity to remind them that you’re not only interested in the job but also a good fit for the team.
-A good impression lets a company know that you’re serious about working for them.
+After your interview, email or send a handwritten note to the interview team, thanking them for taking the time to meet with you.
+This is an opportunity to remind them that you’re not only interested in the job but are also a good fit for the team.